How Might Google Use Site Speed as a Ranking Signal?

 - The web server that serves the resource

 - The impact of the network connection on the loading of the resource

 When Google measures load time to compare two different pages or resources, it might limit itself to devices that (1) are in the same country, and (2) use the same user-agent (such as the same browser).

-Load time data might be collected from a web browser, a web browser add-on, or from monitoring software associated a particular user device.
+Load time data might be collected from a web browser, a web browser add-on, or monitoring software associated with a particular user device.

-The patent tells us that when there are two different pages or results for a query, and one loads relatively quickly, while the other loads relatively slowly in comparison, the quicker result might be promoted in display order and the slower result might be demoted, so that the quicker page will appear higher in search results.
+The site speed patent tells us that when there are two different pages or results for a query, and one load relatively quickly, while the other loads relatively slowly in comparison, the quicker result might be promoted in display order and the slower result might be demoted, so that the quicker page will appear higher in search results.

 This kind of load time information also might not be used in all cases, because “some resources may not have enough traffic from particular locations or types of devices for load time measures derived from devices sharing a particular attribute to be meaningful.”
-The patent gives us these examples:
+The patent gives us these examples involving site speed:

 A resource in Chinese may not have enough visits from user devices located in France to generate a meaningful load time measure using solely devices from France, or a newly launched website may not have sufficient load time data associated with its resources.

 If you can improve the speed of your site, it’s not a bad thing to do.
-It may not be as strong a factor as something like relevance or an importance signal such as PageRank, but it could make a difference when there are two different pages that are very close in both of those areas, and one loads much faster than another.
+It may not be as strong a factor as something like relevance or an important signal such as PageRank, but it could make a difference when two different pages are very close in both of those areas, and one loads much faster than another.